 Clerk of the Jury Commission: Prepares and copies jury letters and questionnaires for Circuit, District and Probate Courts and processes jury panels for the various courts.
 The County Clerk is responsible for notification of jurors to appear for jury duty in the Circuit Court

-Other duties include: Clerk of the Gun Board and issuing of Concealed Weapons permits after approval, filing of Assumed Name Certifications for businesses, processing Notary applications, serving as a member of the County Plat Board, County Apportionment Commissioner, filing of Veterans' Discharges and doing all necessary Oaths of Office.
+Other duties include: Issuing Concealed Weapons permits after approval, filing of Assumed Name Certifications for businesses, processing Notary applications, serving as a member of the County Plat Board, County Apportionment Commissioner, filing of Veterans' Discharges and doing all necessary Oaths of Office.

 Birth, Death and Marriage RecordsAssumed Name Certificate (DBA)Military DischargeConcealed Pistol LicenseNotary Application